Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Discrete-time Modeling of Power Systems

-To ensure solution convergence for each time step, the Jacobian of the nonlinear dynamics in~\eqref{eq:mu-BDF_implicit} is evaluated.
-Such that, at each time step $k$ the increment $\Delta \m{x}_{k}^{(i)}$---which is a function of the Jacobian---is evaluated and then is used to update state variable $\m{x}^{(i+1)}_{k}= \m{x}_{k}^{(i)} + \Delta \m{x}_{k}^{(i)}$ for each iteration $(i)$ until the convergence criterion is satisfied.
-Once NR method converges, time step $k$ advances until the dynamics over time span $(t)$ is simulated.
-The iteration increment $\Delta \m{x}^{(i)}_{k}$ can be written as~\eqref{eq:mu-newton_raph}
+To ensure solution convergence for each time-step $k$, the Jacobian of the nonlinear dynamics in~\eqref{eq:mu-BDF_implicit_discre} is evaluated.
+Such that, at each time-step $k$ the increment $\Delta \m{x}_{k}^{(i)}$, which is a function of the Jacobian, is evaluated.
+This increment is then used to update state variable $\m{x}^{(i+1)}_{k}= \m{x}_{k}^{(i)} + \Delta \m{x}_{k}^{(i)}$ for each NR iteration $i$ until the convergence criterion is satisfied.
+Once NR method converges, time-step $k$ advances to $k+1$ up until the dynamic system is simulated over time-span $t$.
+The iteration increment $\Delta \m{x}^{(i)}_{k}$ can be written as